Ladd McConkey: Professional career

 McConkey was selected by the Los Angeles Chargers 34th overall with the pick acquired from a trade with New England Patriots.
 On June 19, 2024, McConkey signed his four-year rookie contract with the Chargers worth $9.9 million guaranteed, with a $4 million signing bonus.
 In his NFL debut, he scored a receiving touchdown in a 22–10 victory over the Las Vegas Raiders in Week 1.
 In a Week 8 victory over the New Orleans Saints, McConkey had six receptions for 111 yards and two touchdowns.
 In Week 11 against the Cincinnati Bengals, he had six receptions for 123 yards in the 34–27 win.
 In Week 17, McConkey broke the Chargers rookie franchise record for the most receptions and yards by a Charger rookie in a single season, a record formerly held by Keenan Allen.
 He had two receiving touchdowns in the game, a 40–7 victory over the New England Patriots.
 In the 2024 season, McConkey finished with 82 receptions for 1,149 yards and seven touchdowns.
 In the Wild Card Round of the playoffs, McConkey had nine receptions for 197 yards and a touchdown in the 32–12 loss.
 He set an NFL record for most receiving yards by a rookie in a single postseason game.

 McConkey was voted by his fellow NFL players as the 100th best player in the league on the NFL Top 100 Players of 2025 list.

+McConkey finished the 2025 season with 66 receptions for 789 yards and six touchdowns.